sotani1/RadarDataAnalyzer/README.md

    dfolder_gobo, dfolder_gobo_log, dfolder_map, dfolder_log

  # Disclaimer
  This tool is not intended for developmental use.
-Use with provision.
+Owner does not claim responsibility for any damages or loss. <br/>
  Copyright 2017, Edward Shinji Otani, All rights reserved.